NicholasRasi/ROMA2-ClusterInit/README.md

 # ROMA2 Cluster Init
 This repository contains all the required resources for the [ROMA2](https://github.com/NicholasRasi/ROMA2) cluster initialization.

-The infrastructure and VMs configuration are performed with a set of IaaC scripts and Ansible Playbooks.
+The infrastructure and VMs configuration are performed with a set of IaaC scripts, Ansible Playbooks and/or Terraform.

 ### Cluster Infrastructure
 ##### Creation